Dront/snake/README.md

 ## TODO:

-1) New fruit may appear just under the snake.
+New fruit may appear just under the snake.
 Fix.

-2) A few fruits may appear on field at the same time.
+A few fruits may appear on field at the same time.

+Use more PyGame features, like sprites and groups for collision handling.

+Use some nice pictures instead of those creepy colored rectangles.

-2) Load maps from file.
+Load maps from file.
 For now, it's just the hardcoded default map.

-3) Refactor like half of the code.
+Refactor like half of the code.

-4) Use more PyGame features, like sprites and groups for collision handling.

-5) Add some nice pictures instead of those creepy colored rectangles.

-6) Introduction and options screen.
+Introduction and options screen.

-7) Saving records and options.
+Saving records and options.

-9) All other ideas.

 ____